Bruins bolster playoff push, acquire Taylor Hall from Sabres

 The Bruins also added checking line forward Curtis Lazar, who has missed the past six games with an upper body injury.
-Buffalo acquired fourth-year forward Anders Bjork and a second-round pick in a deal completed in advance of the NHL’s trade deadline.
+Buffalo acquired fourth-year forward Anders Bjork and a second-round pick in a deal completed before the NHL’s trade deadline.

-As part of the deal, the Sabres agreed to retain half of the remainder of Hall’s one-year, $8 million salary.
-The NHL’s 2018 MVP was deemed expendable by last-place Buffalo, which is already re-tooling for the future beyond this season.
+As part of the deal, the Sabres agreed to retain half he remainder of Hall’s one-year, $8 million salary.
+The NHL’s 2018 MVP was deemed expendable by last-place Buffalo, which is already retooling for beyond this season.

+“I still believe in myself as a player.
+I still feel like I can add things to a team. … That’s what makes me really excited,” Hall said.
+“I really just want to be part of a winning team.
+However I can do that, I’m all-in.”

 The Bruins have lost two straight following an 8-1 loss to the Washington Capitals on Sunday.
 At 21-12-6, they hold the East Division’s fourth and final playoff spot, and are four points ahead of the New York Rangers and Philadelphia Flyers.